adagio130/note/IELTS/self learning/How to make your best coffee ever.md

 	2. it's best to grind them fresh each time you make coffee in case losing their freshness.
 	3. methods for brewing coffee
 		1. automatic drip
+			1. each 6-ounce cup of coffee use three quaters of cup of fresh cold water and one to two tablespoons of ground coffee
 		2. manual drip
+			1. slowly pour the water over the coffee
+			2. water just under boiling at
 		3. french press
-	4. each 6-ounce cup of coffee use three quaters of cup of fresh cold water